 These rules establish the timelines for managing court matters.
 Nearly every court has its own specific procedural rules—you can usually access these on the court's website or get a copy from the clerk of the court.
 State and federal laws also establish procedural deadlines for the courts, for example, how long a party has to answer a complaint, and how quickly a case must be scheduled for a hearing or trial after the initial papers are filed.
 These deadlines are typically expressed in terms of days or months.
 Generally speaking, deadlines for filing appeals are not considered court deadlines—rather, they are considered statutory deadlines (statutes of limitations).

-When you suffer a harm, a legal clock begins ticking, counting off the time you have to file a lawsuit.
+When you suffer harm, a legal clock begins ticking, counting off the time you have to file a lawsuit.
 This hypothetical legal clock has an alarm set to go off when the statute of limitations expires—in other words, when the law has determined a case or claim about the matter can no longer be filed.
-Most statutes of limitations govern civil claims, but some relate to criminal matters: For example, misdemeanors might be prosecuted for only two years after the crime is committed, while other crimes, such as murder, might not have a deadline for prosecuting.
-Often, statutes of limitation allow litigants years to pursue their claims, for example, up to six years to pursue a contract dispute, or 2 years to file a suit regarding a car accident.
+Most statutes of limitations govern civil claims, but some relate to criminal matters: For example, misdemeanors might be prosecuted for only two years after the crime is committed, while other crimes, such as murder, might not have a deadline for prosecution.
+Often, statutes of limitation allow litigants years to pursue their claims, for example, up to six years to pursue a contract dispute or 2 years to file a suit regarding a car accident.

 Many courts are extending filing deadlines, at least temporarily.
 You'll want to visit your local court's website to review the court's orders—most courts' websites have a special section dedicated to COVID-19 related matters.